dmitrio03/sheriff_data/README.md

 A y-crosstab in unsupervised learning runs what is similar to a confusion matrix with supervised learning.
 This contingency table tells us how many fall into the outlier category (-1), the Democratic Party (1), Independent (2), and Republican (0).
 This is using DBScan.

-It never misclassifies between the parties, it only classifies them as outliers.

 |	|-1|	0|	1|	2|
 |-------|---|----|-------|-------|
 |Democratic Party|306|	0|	289|	0|